qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * ``Provide ui file``: allows to use a Qt designer file, hence a potentially more complex and fully featured template, as feature form.

-Just below the :guilabel:`Attribute editor layout` setting, a search box allows to filter fields, relations, containers and other available widgets.
+Just below the :guilabel:`Attribute editor layout` setting, a search box allows you to filter fields, relations, containers and other available widgets.

 For items that support aliases, like fields or relations, the filter targets both